ISSArt-LLC/ISSArt-LLC.github.io/posts/2021-03-02-outsourcing-project-us-customer-hired-30-developers-from-russia-and-got-the-success.md

 *Insight #3 Don't let go of the project after starting.
 If you wanted to hire a top notch, extremely famous construction company to build your new house, you would have to dive into all the details, control the building process etc. The same is true for IT-projects: keep being involved all the time.*

-By the way, as for “control the building process”, the Client started visiting us to give workshops before launching the development of some large modules.
+By the way, as for "control the building process", the Client started visiting us to give workshops before launching the development of some large modules.
 And our representatives flew to the USA to demonstrate the product and brainstorm some new components.

 *Insight #4 Have offline meetings.
 If it is impossible, use your camera while communicating.*